gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   3. Local DTLS/SCTP finishes any protection operation on buffered user messages and ensures that all protected user message data has been successfully transferred to the remote ULP.
+   3. Local DTLS/SCTP finishes any protection operation on buffered user messages and ensures that all protected user message data has been successfully transferred to the remote peer.

    4. Local DTLS/SCTP sends a DTLS/SCTP Controll Message
    {{Control-Message}} of type "SHUTDOWN_Request" {{SHUTDOWN-Request}}
    to its peer.

-   5. When receiving the SHUTDOWN-Request the remote DTLS/SCTP instance informs its ULP that remote shutdown has been initiated.
+   5. The remote DTLS/SCTP when receiving the SHUTDOWN-Request informs its ULP that shutdown has been initiated.
 No more ULP user message data to be sent to peer can be accepted by DTLS/SCTP.
 In case this endpoint has initiated a DTLS connection handshake this MUST be aborted as the peer is unable to respond to avoid additional case of draining.

    6. Remote DTLS/SCTP finishes any protection operation on buffered user messages and ensures that all protected user message data has been successfully transferred to the remote ULP.

-   7. Remote DTLS/SCTP sends DTLS Close_notify to Local DTLS/SCTP
+   7. Remote DTLS/SCTP sends DTLS close_notify to Local DTLS/SCTP
-   entity for each and all DTLS connections.
+   for each and all DTLS connections.
 Then it initiates the SCTP shutdown procedure (section 9.2 of {{RFC9260}}).

-   8. When the local DTLS/SCTP receivs a Close_notify on a DTLS connection, in case it is DTLS 1.3 it SHALL send its corresponding DTLS Close_Notify on each open DTLS connection.
-When the last open DTLS connection has received Close_Notify and any if needed corresponding Close_Notify have been sent the local DTLS/SCTP initiates the SCTP shutdown procedure (section 9.2 of {{RFC9260}}).
+   8. When the local DTLS/SCTP receivs a close_notify on a DTLS connection, in case it is DTLS 1.3 it SHALL send its corresponding DTLS close_Notify on each open DTLS connection.
+When the last open DTLS connection has received close_Notify and any if needed corresponding close_Notify have been sent the local DTLS/SCTP initiates the SCTP shutdown procedure (section 9.2 of {{RFC9260}}).

-   9. Upon receiving the information that SCTP has closed the Association, independently the local and remote DTLS/SCTP entities destroy the DTLS connection.
+   9. Upon receiving the information that SCTP has closed the Association, independently the local and remote DTLS/SCTP entities destroy the DTLS connection completing the shutdown.

    The verification in step 3 and 6 that all user data message has been successfully delivered to the remote ULP can be provided by the